 Examples of Sins Resulting In Divine Death or Curse

 Beyond that, there are many Biblical precedents for specific sins that have proven divinely deadly or accursed.
-I'm going to give you a list of several of them to reflect on.
+I will give you a list of several of them to reflect on.
 It may help you see yourself or your attitudes to work on specifically:

-- Achor – Swallowed alive by the earth.
+- Achan – Swallowed alive by the earth.
 This is an example of simple direct disobedience to a command from the prophet.